 - do it from the outcome of the Project Processes, the activities in the time plan, and not on the Project Processes themselves.
 And do it in the beginning of the project, and keep track of the Critical Path and especially its waiting times.

 - and to avoid sub-optimising, we cannot go down on a too detailed level, but to only see the value flow has many times value for the organisation

-- do a root cause analysis on the pain points found in the value flow, with the help of the Prefilled Root Cause Analysis Map, but also other known pain points in the organisation, and always ask multiple why, to find the real root causes.
+- do an analysis on the pain points found in the value flow, with the help of the Prefilled Problem Picture Analysis Map, but also other known pain points in the organisation, and always ask multiple why, to find the real root causes.

 In this way we get a good view of the value flow in the total organisation, and we can improve the system by taking care of the root causes, with no risk of sub-optimising.

 In the next blog post we will continue with Agile teams and later also their flow calculations, Process Cycle Efficiency, that is widely used.
 And it means that it is time for some valuable insights since we so far have learnt a lot about what system collaboration really is.
 And these calculations as well put a treacherous constraint on the teams, since the constraint is not explicit.
 Thrilling, right?
 C u then.

 *if there is no legacy architecture, a new architecture prepared for the coming features, may give a smoother way when breaking down the features into user stories, or with the help of micro services.
 Remind also that Conway’s law will add communication structure into the software code, depending on the team’s closeness to each other.

 **a platform with modules, where the modules are updated incrementally, is the closest hardware product development can come features, even if it is not exactly the same.